-What is the dnf5 system-upgrade command?
+What Is the dnf5 system-upgrade Command?

-Key Benefits of Using dnf5 system-upgrade:
+Key Benefits

 - Efficient Process: Automatically downloads and installs all required updates for the target Fedora release.